Prostate Cancer Diet: Best Foods for Prevention

 - Strawberry Baked Chia Oatmeal Pie

-Soy isoflavones, like genistein & daidzein, are phytochemicals in soy foods to include in a prostate cancer diet that may help with prevention.
-Although studies have been mixed, a 2018 meta analysis showed a significant association between soy foods intake and a decreased risk of prostate cancer.
+Soy isoflavones, like genistein & daidzein, are phytochemicals in soy foods that can be included in a prostate cancer diet and may help with prevention.
+Although studies have been mixed, a 2018 meta-analysis showed a significant association between soy food intake and a decreased risk of prostate cancer.
 (7)

 Tip!
 If you choose to avoid GMO foods, pick organic soy products, as conventional soy foods in the United States are typically GMO.